Shailendra53/shailendra53.github.io/_publications/2009-10-01-paper-title-number-1.md

 title: "An End-To-End Framework For Dynamic Crime Profiling of Places"
 collection: publications
 permalink: /publication/2009-10-01-paper-title-number-1
-excerpt: 'Much effort is being made to ensure the safety of people.
+excerpt: '<b>Abstract:</b> Much effort is being made to ensure the safety of people.
 One of the main requirements of travellers and city administrators is to have knowledge of places that are more prone to criminal activities.
 To rate a place as a potential crime location, it needs the past crime history at that location.
 Such data is not easily available in the public domain, however, it floats around on the